-49. Plaintiff Baker began her career in 1977, at the age of eighteen, as a Bagger at a Fry's store in Fremont, California.
+- 56. Plaintiff Baker began her career in 1977, at the age of eighteen, as a Bagger at a Fry's store in Fremont, California.
 She worked in various positions until she was promoted to Store Manager in 1988.
-At all times at Fry's, her position was union.

-50. Save Mart purchased Fry's in 1989, and Ms. Baker became a Save Mart employee.
+At all times at Fry's, her position was union. - 57.
+Save Mart purchased Fry's in 1989, and Ms. Baker became a Save Mart employee.
 Her years of service and her union status were preserved with the acquisition.
 However, in approximately 1991 Ms. Baker's boss, Dennis Nutson, told her that if she wanted to remain a Store Manager with Save Mart, she would have to give up her union status.
 Because of the medical needs of her family, Ms. Baker was especially concerned about preserving her medical benefits.
 Mr. Nutson assured her that as a non-union manager, her benefits would always be as good as or better than the union's benefits.
-On the basis of this representation, Ms. Baker decided to remain in management and give up her union status.

-51. Ms. Baker worked in Fremont, California until approximately 1993, when she moved to manage a store in San José, California.
+On the basis of this representation, Ms. Baker decided to remain in management and give up her union status. - 58.
+Ms. Baker worked in Fremont, California until approximately 1993, when she moved to manage a store in San José, California.
 In approximately 1994, she was promoted to General Merchandise Supervisor for the Bay Area.
-In approximately 2001, she was promoted to Grocery Supervisor for the Bay Area.
+In approximately 2001, she was promoted to

+Grocery Supervisor for the Bay Area.
 In approximately 2006, Ms. Baker was promoted to Senior Director of Operations, based out of Dublin, California but with responsibility for the greater Bay Area.
 She remained in this position until her retirement in October, 2017.

-52. Over the years, Ms. Baker observed Save Mart's efforts to defeat the union from representing additional stores.
-One common theme that she heard repeatedly from Save Mart representatives was that there was no need to join the union, because non-union employees' benefits would always be as good as or better than the union's benefits.

-53. Ms. Baker received a version of the "Save Mart Select Retiree Benefits" pamphlet on one or more occasions that contained the language: "WHEN COVERAGE ENDS:...Upon the Death of the Retiree."
-Exhibit B. Ms. Baker understood this to mean that provided she met the eligibility requirements for retirement, she would receive retirement health benefits for the duration of her life.

-54. Ms. Baker participated in meetings with the non-union employees whom she supervised in which it was clear that the retirement benefits really mattered to these employees, particularly the store managers, and that the understanding on the part of the employees was that as long as one met the eligibility requirements, they would retain the retiree medical benefits for life.
-As their supervisor, Ms. Baker reinforced this understanding because she also understood that the benefits were intended to be for life and would always be as good or better than the union's.

-55. Throughout Ms. Baker's tenure at Save Mart, she worked long hours and six-day weeks, as well as numerous holidays.
+- 59. Over the years, Ms. Baker observed Save Mart's efforts to defeat the union from representing additional stores.
+One common theme that she heard repeatedly from Save Mart representatives was that there was no need to join the union, because non-union employees' benefits would always be as good as or better than the union's benefits. - 60.
+Ms. Baker received a version of the "Save Mart Select Retiree Benefits" pamphlet on one or more occasions that contained the language: "WHEN COVERAGE ENDS:...Upon the Death of the Retiree."
+Exhibit B. Ms. Baker understood this to mean that provided she met the eligibility requirements for retirement, she would receive retirement health benefits for the duration of her life. - 61.
+Ms. Baker participated in meetings with the non-union employees whom she supervised in which it was clear that the retirement benefits really mattered to these employees, particularly the store managers, and that the understanding on the part of the employees was that as long as one met the eligibility requirements, they would retain the retiree medical benefits for life.
+As their supervisor, Ms. Baker reinforced this understanding because she also understood that the benefits were intended to be for life and would always be as good or better than the union's. - 62.
+Throughout Ms. Baker's tenure at Save Mart, she worked long hours and six-day weeks, as well as numerous holidays.
 This was the expectation communicated by Save Mart executives, management, and owner Bob Piccinini.
-As a salaried worker, Ms. Baker was not compensated by way of added hourly earnings for the heavy workload, but the message from Save Mart was that workers would be rewarded for their years of dedicated service, hard work, and sacrifice with generous retirement benefits, including retiree health care benefits, for the rest of their lives.
+As a salaried worker, Ms. Baker was not compensated by way of added hourly earnings for the heavy workload, but the message from Save Mart was that workers would be rewarded for their years of dedicated service, hard work, and sacrifice with generous retirement benefits, including retiree health care benefits, for the rest of their lives. - 63.
+Ms. Baker was never told by anyone at Save Mart, nor did she ever see or read anything in writing stating or suggesting that the non-union retiree benefits could be terminated.